About Toronto Pearson International Airport (YYZ)

 Public transport road:

 Bus:Public bus services are provided by the Toronto Transit Commission (TTC) (tel: +1 416 393 4636; www.ttc.ca).
-The 192 Airport Rocket provides an all-day accessible service between the airport and Kipling Station on the Bloor-Danforth Subway (journey time: 20 minutes; fare: C$3.25), from which travellers can take the subway to downtown Toronto.
+The 900 Airport Express provides an all-day accessible service between the airport and Kipling Station on the Linke 2 the Bloor-Danforth Subway (journey time: 20-25 minutes; fare: C$3.25), from which travellers can take the subway to downtown Toronto.
+Service operates from approximately 0530-0200 Mon-Sat and from approximately 0815 to 0215 Sun.

 There are other bus and coach services to Toronto and the surrounding areas.
 Information is available from the ground transportation desks in the arrivals hall of each terminal.

-Taxi:The tariff for taxis and limousines to/from the airport is based on metered rates, with updated tariffs and company listings available on the airport website.
-The general fare to central Toronto is around C$50.
+Taxi:The tariff for taxis and limousines to/from the airport is based on metered rates, with updated tariffs and company listings available on the airport website; pick-up points at the Arrivals levels in both terminals.
+Fares to central Toronto start from around C$50 (taxi), C$60 (limousine).

-Bureaux de change and ATMs are available throughout both terminals.
+Bureaux de change, banks and ATMs are available throughout both terminals.

 There is a good selection of bars and restaurants throughout the airport, both pre- and post-security.
 These include everything from Italian eateries and burger joints to Irish-themed pubs.